Method for testing diffusive shock acceleration and diffusion propagation of 1-100 TeV cosmic electrons with

-Notably, when the diffusion coefficient is small (\( D^{P}(p)\ll u_{1}a \)), the spectrum follows \( f_{0}(p)\propto p^{-\sigma}\), which come back to the classic first-order Fermi acceleration result.
+Notably, when the diffusion coefficient is small ($D^{\mathrm{P}}(p) \ll u_{1} a$), $f_{0}(p)$ becomes a power law, which come back the classic first-order Fermi acceleration result.
 This arises because electrons with small diffusion coefficients have diffusion lengths \( \lambda_{d}\ll a \), making their acceleration and propagation not affected by the finite upstream.
 Moreover, the energy loss of electrons is negligible, leading to a power-law energy spectrum without the spectral break typically observed in pulsars around a few hundred GeV.
 Since this study focuses on electrons above 1 TeV, a single power-law offers an adequate and accurate description of the spectrum in this energy range.

 On the other hand, both scenarios demonstrate that the electron energy spectrum depends on the diffusion coefficient.
 For high-energy electrons \( \lambda_{d} \ge a \), an exponential cut-off spectrum is given in both cases, and the shape of the cut-off is affected by the diffusion coefficient, which means that information about the diffusion coefficient is also contained through the energy spectrum.